 Migration Research Center at Koç University

-Two weeks of lectures and discussions given and led by a distinguished international faculty will also be combined with field trips within Istanbul involving seminars given by NGO representatives.
-The programme is designed for PhD and graduate students as well as junior experts in the field.
-While applications from all over the world is encouraged, this year only partial scholarships will be available for the candidates.
-The fee for the programme is 1500 Euros covering lectures, course materials, field trips, food, and accommodation.
-There is not a specific form for scholarship applications, all applicants are evaluated for the scholarships.
-The summer school will be conducted in English; readings will also be in English.
+This program is designed for PhD and graduate students as well as junior experts in the field.
+Applications from all over the world are encouraged.
+The fee for the program is 1250 Euro (including accommodation) for international students and 550 (without accommodation) for students from Turkey, and will cover lectures, course materials, and field trips.
+For all students, merit-based scholarships will be available for selected candidates.
+There is not a specific form for scholarship applications, all applicants will be considered for the scholarships.
+The summer school seminars and readings will both be conducted in English.
 A certificate will be provided upon successful completion of the program.
-Additional requirements will be imposed on those participants who are seeking course credits.
+Additional requirements will be imposed on those participants who are seeking course credits (5 ECTS).

 Further details about the program and courses will be announced in late March on the MiReKoc Summer School website.
 If you have any further queries, check out the FAQs guide or please contact the Summer School team or Selin Siviş (Coordinator of Summer School) – Email: email@example.com and firstname.lastname@example.org.

 - Application form

 - Proof of English (TOEFL and/or IELTS scores OR an official letter signed by relevant authority stating that the medium of education is English)

 - Two reference letters (Letters can also be e-mailed by the referees)

 - Written work sample (Published or unpublished article, book chapter, thesis chapter and/or report preferably on a related migration topic)